askonomm/dompa/README.md

 #### `ToHtml`

-To convert the Dompa node tree into an HTML string, you can make use of the `ToHtml` action.
+To convert the Dompa node tree into an HTML string, you can make use of the `ToHtml` serialization action.

 ```python
 from dompa import Dompa